 This is a new requirement for estimating and measuring the Liability Benchmark.
 It shows that the Council is currently under-borrowed so it can borrow long term to fund its capital expenditure without increasing in capital financing requirement.
-The shows the Council has used £20.4 million of internal cash rather than borrow.

 2.4 Core Funds and Expected Investment Balances